visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 - AI Spreadsheet replace Google sheets and Drive, Excel available at https://bookeeping.ai/en/tools/document
 - AI Docs replaces Google docs and MS Word available at https://bookeeping.ai/en/tools/document

+### Bank Connections Information
+- We use Plaid to secure connect and sync transactions from your bank accounts.
+Plaid certified SOC2
+- Plaid uses encrypted and secure connection, we do not see your bank credentials and can only read transactions data.
+- Plaid gives us past 24 months of Data.
+However, some banks may share less months data.
+- Live Bank connection is required to achieve full automation.
+User can upload CSV data but it will be manual work with risk of erros.
+- Some banks send transactions in real-time, others take 24-48 hours.
+- You can add credit card, checking account, PayPal etc via Plaid
+- Please be mindful, if you connect PayPal, you must turn off 2FA in Paypal in order to get it working.
+- Users can buy additional bank connections for $10

 ### How to Manually add Transactions
 - On your dashboard
 - Click "Add Items"